Malaysian culture and traditions

 The Art of Living in Malaysia:

-Guide to Proper Conduct
+A Guide to Good Conduct

 Harmony in diversity